COVID-19 Vaccine and Boosters

 - Faculty and employees must complete this entire form in order to submit your request for review.

-Visitors, vendors, and affiliates who have been approved to come to campus may request an exemption from the vaccination requirement for a limited number of reasons.
-These individuals must claim their valid exemption requests and follow all subsequent protocols.
+Visitors, vendors, and affiliates who have been approved to come to campus may claim an exemption from the vaccination requirement for a limited number of reasons, and must be prepared to present proof of a recent negative COVID-19 PCR test result upon request.
 Review the Visitors, Vendors, and Affiliates pages for specific instructions.

 Review the guidance specifically for international students who do not have access to COVID-19 vaccines prior to arriving on campus.